wri/sentinel-tree-cover/README.md

 ![img4](references/readme/model.png?raw=true)

+## Data
-The input images are 24 time series 16x16 Sentinel 2 pixels, interpolated to 10m with DSen2 and corrected for atmospheric deviations, with additional inputs of the slope derived from the Mapzen DEM.
+The input images are 24 time series 16x16 Sentinel 2 pixels, interpolated to 10m with DSen2 and corrected for atmospheric deviations, with additional inputs of the slope derived from the Mapzen DEM and Sentinel-1 VV-VH.
 The specific pre-processing steps are:

-*  Download all L1C and L2A imagery for a 16x16 plot, subsetting dates with >70 degree zenith
+*  Download all L1C and L2A imagery for a 16x16 plot
 *  Download DEM imagery for a 180x180m region and calculate slope, clipping the border pixels
 *  Download Sentinel 1 imagery (VV-VH, gamma backscatter) and fuse to Sentinel 2
 *  Super-resolve 20m bands to 10m with DSen2